The Orange County Register: Hoiles family

 In 1985, the paper assumed the name The Orange County Register.
 In the same year it won its first Pulitzer Prize, for its photographic coverage of the 1984 Summer Olympics in Los Angeles.
-It won additional Pulitzers in 1989 for beat reporting by Edward Humes on U.S. military problems with night-vision goggles and in 1996 for an investigation into Ricardo Asch's fertility clinics.
+In 1989, the paper won another Pulitzers in beat reporting by Edward Humes on U.S. military problems with night-vision goggles.
+In 1990, the newspaper launched the 24-hour OCN news channel with news and feature stories about Orange County.
+In 1992, Freedom launched Excélsior, a Spanish-language weekly covering Orange County.
+About 35,000 copies would be freely distributed at retail and grocery stories in five cities.
+In 1996, the Register won a third Pulitzer for an investigation into Ricardo Asch's fertility clinics.
+In 1998, Threshie was promoted to company chairman and was succeeded as Register publisher by Anderson.
+At that time the paper had a daily circulation of 365,000.
+In 2001, the OCN news channel ceased.